 Ironically, Born To Run isn’t really about barefoot running.
 It’s about the Tarahumara Indians in the Copper Canyon of Mexico and how they’re able to run pain-free and injury free for hundreds of miles, well into their 70s.
 It’s about the first ever ultramarathon held in the Copper Canyon.
 It’s about the fascinating characters around this race.
 And it’s about Chris’s exploration of safer, more enjoyable running.

 By the way, if you haven’t read the book, you must.
-It’s a great, exiting read, whether you’re a runner or not.
+It’s a great, exciting read, whether you’re a runner or not.
 And, admittedly, I make fun of the fact that barefoot runners treat this book like the bible in my video, Sh*t Barefoot Runners Say and the follow-up, Sh*t Runners Say To Barefoot Runners.

 It happens that around the time the book was becoming popular, one of the people featured in the book published a study about barefoot running.
 That person is Dr. Daniel Lieberman from Harvard University and, in a nutshell, what Daniel showed was: